isabella232/support/INTRO.md

 #### <a href="#metaapplication" name="metaapplication">`MetaApplication`</a>

-While not strictly a web server framework, SuPPort leverages its strong roots in the web to provide both a web-based user interface and API full of useful runtime information.
+While not exclusively a web server framework, SuPPort leverages its strong roots in the web to provide both a web-based user interface and API full of useful runtime information.